 Don’t forget to credit the source to avoid being branded as a plagiarist.
 Plagiarism is a crime.

-Although most cases of plagiarism are considered misdemeanors and can go away if you pay a hefty fine, some laws consider plagiarism to be a felony in certain states.
+Although most cases of plagiarism are considered misdemeanors and can go away if you pay a hefty fine, some laws think plagiarism is a felony in certain states.
 Don’t say we didn’t warn you!

 Explain unfamiliar terms

 An easy way to increase your word count is to explain unfamiliar terms.
-If you’re writing a highly technical article with a lot of industry-specific terms, don’t expect your readers to understand it on their first read.
+If you’re writing a highly technical article with many industry-specific terms, don’t expect your readers to understand it on their first read.

-Be considerate and explain it to them to help them better understand what you’re writing.
+Be considerate and explain it to them to help them better understand your writing.
 This technique can help both you and your readers.

 Analyze your sources

 However, be cautious about letting your references speak for you.
-Be critical and analyze your sources and check if they’re showing any biases.
+Be critical, analyze your sources, and check if they show any biases.
 If they are, try to get to the source of their bias.
 What makes them say this?
 Why aren’t they saying that instead?

 These questions are worth asking when you’re choosing sources.
 If you see that you agree with most of their points but disagree with some, point it out in your article and explain to your readers why.